Beatty Lake (Saskatchewan)

 Beatty Lake is a lake in the Canadian province of Saskatchewan.
-The lake is set in rolling hills of Jack pine forest and muskeg in Saskatchewan's Northern Administration District.
+The lake is set in rolling hills of jack pine forest and muskeg in Saskatchewan's Northern Administration District.
 The lake is adjacent to Beaver River near where Beatty Creek flows into Beaver River.
 Access is from the Hanson Lake Road.

 Beatty Lake Recreation Site

 Beatty Lake Recreation Site (54.5108°N 107.8818°W) is a recreation site that encompasses the entirety of Beatty Lake and extends as far east as Beaver River and Highway 155.
-The park has 12 campsites, a fish cleaning station, dock, and sandy beach.
+The park has 12 campsites, a fish cleaning station, dock, and a sandy beach.
 Several hiking trails branch out from the park into the surrounding hills.

+Fish species

+Fish commonly found in Beatty Lake include splake.